kamal3951/chainlink-hackathon/README.md

 ## Borrowing Loan (Staking NFT)

-All the UniswapV3 LP NFTs are listed on the Borrow page, the user can list any of his NFT for a loan with specifiying the `LoanTime` and `LoanAmount`.
+All the UniswapV3 LP NFTs owned by the user are listed on the Borrow page, the user can list any of his NFT for a loan with specifiying the `LoanTime` and `LoanAmount`.
 The LoanAmount must be less than the 50% value of the LP Token i.e., NFT's underlying liquidity.

 ## Lending Money